Run a Query Pack

 Query packs let you bundle multiple MQL queries together and run them against any asset with cnspec.

 Query packs let you bundle multiple MQL queries into a single YAML file and run them together against an asset.
-Where policies evaluate checks and report pass/fail, query packs simply gather data.
-They use the same bundle format as policies and run with the same cnspec scan command.
+Where policies evaluate checks and report pass/fail results, query packs gather and report data without scoring it.
+Query packs use the same bundle format as policies and run with the same cnspec scan command.

 You can find example query packs in the cnspec GitHub repo.